Azure/Vector-Search-AI-Assistant/README.md

 ## Key concepts this solution highlights

 Building a solution like this introduces a number of concepts that may be new to many developers looking to build these types of applications.
-This solution was developed to surface these key concepts and make it easy for users to follow from a single function in the Chat Service called [GetChatCompletionAsync()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/ChatService.cs#L92).
-Debugging the Azure Web App remotely or running locally will allow you to set a breakpoint at the start of this function and step through each of the subsequent functions called from within it to see these concepts in action as it calls the other services in the solution to complete the request workflow.
+This solution was developed to surface these key concepts and make it easy for users to follow from a single method in the Chat Service called [GetChatCompletionAsync()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/ChatService.cs#L92).
+Debugging the Azure Web App remotely or running locally will allow you to set a breakpoint at the start of this method and step through each of the subsequent methods called from within it to see these concepts in action as it calls the other services in the solution to complete the request workflow.

 ### Managing conversational context and history